SalmanACE/Online-Shopping-ReCreated/README.md

 These are the main goals of this module

 	- The details about the purchase of the raw materials are recorded.

-The data used are quantity, quality, amount, purchase data of the goods.
+	- The data used are quantity, quality, amount, purchase data of the goods.

 	- The details of all the sales orders received are recorded.

 These are the scripting languages and environment used in this module

 	- EJS is used to create fileds to get the sales and purchase information from the user.

-	->CSS is used for design the user interface.
+	- CSS is used for design the user interface.

-	->NODE JS act as a intermediate between database and front end.
+	- NODE JS store the data in the database retrived from front end.

-	->MONGO DB is the main database.
+	- MONGO DB is the main database.

-	->EXPRESS is a framework which is used to reduce manual work.
+	- EXPRESS is a framework which is used to reduce manual work.

 ### Order Processing